My-VO/My-VO/README.md

 Currently, in professional retraining in IT, I am open-minded, I want to discover different languages and architectures in this constantly evolving sector.

-To deepen my knowledge, I will be taking training as a Designer Developer in a DevOps environment.
-I am looking for a work-study contract starting on 08/04/2024, for a period of 18 months.

-I am rigorous and fully invest myself in achieving my goals.
 </blockquote>

 ----